Brokeback Mountain (opera): Reception

 Philip Kennicott of Opera News said that Wuorinen and Proulx had made a work in which "Brokeback Mountain remains as rugged and wild as the landscape that plays an intimate role in shaping the characters' lives."
+In his Gramophone review of the premiere production video, Kennicott states: "It may be difficult to decide how much Wuorinen’s music adds to Proulx’s words.
+It was a masterstroke to ask the original author to write the libretto, which is a free-standing work of literature, both amplifying the original story and adding specifically operatic elements, including a ghost scene and a brutally effective chorus.
+But in the end, the opera feels like a genuine collaboration, allowing Okulitch especially to carry his doomed character [Ennis del Mar] into a different expressive realm than the [short story] or the movie.
+His Ennis emerges as an Orpheus for a new age of love and loss."

 Anthony Tommasini of The New York Times described it as "a serious work, an impressive achievement.
 But it is a hard opera to love."
 He said Wuorinen had written "an intricate, vibrantly orchestrated and often brilliant score that conveys the oppressiveness of the forces that defeat these two men" but suggested that the complexity of his music at times weighed down the drama.
 He described the production by director Ivo van Hove as "starkly beautiful" and credited Mortier with being the champion for this ambitious work.
 Tommasini noted that Proulx had given Ennis a "kind of plain-spoken elegance" in the libretto and opened her original story.
 Ennis becomes reflective after he and Jack have their first sexual encounter: "We look down on them hawks./We look down on them pine trees./We're like eagles, Jack."
 Tommasini says this is "matched by a fleeting burst of lyricism in Mr. Wuorinen's vocal writing."

 Andrew Clements of The Guardian said that the music was rather dry and "etiolated" and seldom "transcends the text enough to enhance the drama rather than just adding rather terse punctuation and commentary to it."
 He said the performances of the singers and orchestra were excellent, but thought it should have been staged with a more spare setting.
 Clements also thought that Proulx had added too many elements to the libretto, clouding the plot.

 It received mixed reviews, as the Spanish press was "broadly positive."

-Film
+Recording

-In 2014 the recording of the world premiere at the Teatro Real of Madrid was released by Medici.tv.
-In 2015 it was released on DVD and Blu-Ray by Bel Air Classiques.
+The HD video recording of the world premiere production at the Teatro Real of Madrid was made in February 2014.
+It was a coproduction of Teatro Real de Madrid and Bel Air Media.
+The producer was François Duplat and the video director was Jérémie Cuvillier.
+It was released on DVD and Blu-Ray by Bel Air Classiques in 2015.
+It is also available for streaming on Medici.tv.